Kohler G, Elvehjem C, Hart E. Science. 1936. 445

 Dr. Chris Reynolds’ comment:

-This is one of the earliest studies by Kohler demonstrating the presence of the “Grass Juice Factor” in cereal grasses and the profound effect it can have on animal growth.
-I believe this is brought about by the direct effect of wheatgrass bioactives crossing the blood-brain barrier to influence the brain directly.
+This is one of the earliest studies by Kohler demonstrating the presence of the “Grass Juice Factor” (in cereal grasses, and the profound effect it can have on accelerating animal growth.
+This is probably due to bioactives in wheatgrass (and similar cereal grasses) influencing the animals’ levels of growth hormone.